-In 2023, the International Maritime Organisation (IMO) revised its greenhouse gas strategy and set a new target: for the shipping industry to reach net zero emissions by or around 2050.
+In 2023, the International Maritime Organisation (IMO) revised its greenhouse gas (GHG) strategy and set a new target: for the shipping industry to reach net zero emissions by or around 2050.
 In December, the chief executive officers (CEOs) of leading global shopping lines came together in an unprecedented collaboration to share their vision to accelerate decarbonisation.

-What does net zero mean and how to achieve it in shipping?
+What does "net zero" mean and how to achieve it in shipping?

-As the United Nations puts simply, net zero means “cutting carbon emissions to a small amount of residual emissions that can be absorbed and durably stored by nature and other carbon dioxide removal measures, leaving zero in the atmosphere“.
+As the United Nations puts simply, "net zero" means “cutting carbon emissions to a small amount of residual emissions that can be absorbed and durably stored by nature and other carbon dioxide removal measures, leaving zero in the atmosphere“.

-More than 140 countries - including China, the United States, India, and the European Union – have set net zero targets.
+More than 140 countries - including China, the United States, India, and the European Union – have set net zero GHG emissions targets.
 This covers about 92% of GDP and 88% of emissions worldwide.
-At the same time, over 7,000 companies have joined the Science Based Targets (SBTi) Corporate Net-Zero Standard to reduce their emissions using scientific data.
+At the same time, over 7,000 companies have joined the Science Based Targets (SBTi) Corporate Net-Zero Standard to reduce their GHG emissions using scientific data.

-Chief Officer of Government, Business & Analytics at the Maersk McKinney Møller Center for Zero Carbon Shipping, Pernille Dahlgaard, explained why getting to net zero in shipping matters for the Beyond the Box podcast: “If we want to have a pleasant place to live, we need to do something for the climate”.
+Chief Officer of Government, Business & Analytics at the Maersk McKinney Møller Center for Zero Carbon Shipping, Pernille Dahlgaard, explained why getting to net zero GHG emissions in shipping matters for the Beyond the Box podcast: “If we want to have a pleasant place to live, we need to do something for the climate”.

 Head of Decarbonisation for towage company Svitzer, Gareth Prowse, also spoke to the podcast and said that businesses should take their share of the responsibility for decarbonisation.
 He added that not preparing for what’s to come “is a business risk”.
 He said: “if we don’t do something to prepare now, we won’t be able to respond in the future when it becomes a much more acute issue, including through the regulatory structure”.